prynth/prynth/server/public/doc/index.md

 Ctrl + 5 - button
 Ctrl + 6 - label

-When an object is created using buttons, it will appear on the upper left corner of the canvas and will need to be dragged into its intended position.
-On the other hand, object creation via shortcut will place the object at the mouse pointer location.
+When an object is created using buttons, it will appear on the upper left corner of the canvas and will need to be dragged to its intended position.
+Objects created via shortcut will be placed at the current position of the mouse pointer.

 The currently selected object can be deleted using the "Delete Selected" button or using the "delete" key.
-The "Clear All" will delete all objects in the canvas.
+The "Clear All" button will delete all objects in the canvas.

-The Options panel includes a "Grid" options, which imposes a bigger step on the dragging operations.
+The Options panel includes a "Grid" option that increases the step of dragging.

-GUIs can be saved, loaded and deleted using the GUI Files panel.
+GUIs can be saved, loaded and deleted using the "GUI Files" panel.

 Finally, the "Edit/Play" switch is used to toggle between the two states.
 Play mode will lock the interface and hide the control panels.